HMAS Creswell: RAN School of Ship Survivability and Safety

 The RAN School of Ship Survivability and Safety, colloquially known as the "school of many S's", is the primary CBRN and damage control training facility for the RAN in eastern Australia and is located about 3 km south of Creswell.
 Its facilities include two firefighting training units and a floodable mock-up of ships compartments, known as "Counter-Sink".

 Beecroft Weapons Range

 Beecroft Weapons Range, located on Beecroft Head, is a live fire range for conducting Naval Gunfire Support (NGS) exercises.

+Training Ship Jervis Bay

+The Australian Navy Cadet unit TS Jervis Bay operates from the western end of HMAS Creswell.